MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Push-Location.md

 Otherwise, this cmdlet does not generate any output.

 ## NOTES
 * A stack is a last-in, first-out list in which only the most recently added item can be accessed.
 You add items to a stack in the order that you use them, and then retrieve them for use in the reverse order.
-Windows PowerShell lets you store provider locations in location stacks.
+PowerShell lets you store provider locations in location stacks.
-* Windows PowerShell creates an unnamed default location stack and you can create multiple named location stacks.
-If you do not specify a stack name, Windows PowerShell uses the current location stack.
+* PowerShell creates an unnamed default location stack and you can create multiple named location stacks.
+If you do not specify a stack name, PowerShell uses the current location stack.
 By default, the unnamed default location is the current location stack, but you can use **Set-Location** to change the current location stack.
-* To manage location stacks, use the Windows PowerShell **Location** cmdlets, as follows:
+* To manage location stacks, use the PowerShell **Location** cmdlets, as follows:

 - To add a location to a location stack, use the **Push-Location** cmdlet.
 - To get a location from a location stack, use the **Pop-Location** cmdlet.